18F/join.tts.gsa.gov/pages/positions/login-security-engineer.md

 {{ page.locations }}

 **Salary Range:**
-Base salary GS-{{ page.gs_level }} - ${{ page.salary_min }} to ${{ page.salary_max }}
+The base salary range for this position is: GS-{{ page.gs_level }} Step 1 - ${{ page.salary_min }} to GS-{{ page.gs_level }} Step 10 ${{ page.salary_max }}

-If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade for which you are selected.
-Total compensation may include locality pay based on the individual's duty location.
+Please note the maximum salary available for the GS pay system is **$166,500**

+The base salary range does not include any adjustment for locality.
+Your locality is most likely going to be determined by where you live since most of our positions are remote.
+If the position isn't remote, then your locality will be determined by the location of the office where the position is based.

+You can find more information about this in the [compensation and benefits section on our site](https://join.tts.gsa.gov/compensation-and-benefits/).

 For specific details on locality pay, please visit [OPM's Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/) or for a salary calculator [OPM's 2019 General Schedule (GS) Salary Calculator](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/2019/general-schedule-gs-salary-calculator/).
-If you are a new federal employee, your starting salary will likely be set at the Step 1 of the grade for which you applied to.

 **Who May Apply:**
 All United States citizens and nationals (residents of American Samoa and Swains Islands) and applicants must not be GSA